leafygreen/mms-api-schema/docs/schema/schema.md

   <tr>
     <td><strong>clusterName</strong></td>
     <td><em>string</em></td>
     <td>Display name of the cluster.
 Only applies to sharded clusters.
-Note that mongod itself doesn’t allow you to name a cluster; this name is supplied by (and editable within) MMS.
+Note that mongod itself doesn't allow you to name a cluster; this name is supplied by (and editable within) MMS.
 For a replica set within a sharded cluster, the cluster name is the name of its parent cluster.</td>
     <td><code>"Cluster 0"</code></td>
   </tr>
   <tr>